-Coordinator of Religious Education, Ms. McConnell joined UUFA in mid-May 2017 after serving the Girl Scouts of Historic Georgia for three years.
+Director of Religious Exploration, Ms. McConnell joined UUFA in mid-May 2017 after serving the Girl Scouts of Historic Georgia for three years.
 During her prior career, Kelli has worked with children in a variety of ways, including as a substitute teacher for Waseca Montessori School.
-In addition to joining our staff team Kelli will continue teaching Reiki and counseling at the Heart Path Studio.
-Kelli shares our UU values and looks forward to getting to know the children, youth, and adults of the Fellowship.
+In addition to being an integral part of our staff team Kelli continues teaching Reiki and counseling at the Heart Path Studio.
+Kelli shares our UU values and enjoys getting to know the children, youth, and adults of the Fellowship.

 Congregational Administrator, Ms. Gambrell began as a quarter-time bookkeeper in 2002, Shaye Gambrell has served in the UUFA office over the years under several job titles.
 As Congregational Administrator she is responsible for the smooth operation of the office and internal and external communications.

 Her love of travel has taken her all over the world, often as a teacher of English as a Second Language.
 A decades-long resident of Athens, Shaye is active in local politics and with several non-profit organizations Most recently, she and several friends formed the Athens Gingerbread Guild for the purpose of hosting Athens’ first and only Gingerbread House Competition. .